 Because cory catfish are not competitive feeders, other fish might outcompete them.
 To prevent this from happening, buy pellets that instantly sink to the bottom.

 Another big misconception is that cory catfish eat algae.
 Although they’re not picky eaters, cory catfish are primarily carnivorous, so they should be fed with various meaty foods for them to get enough nutrition.
+I highly recommend reading my full guide on the ideal cory catfish guide.
+Read the article.

 Examples of good foods are shrimp pellets, Hikari Vibra Bites, various live foods, Hikari Sinking Wafers, and Repashy.
 Algae wafers make less ideal food, due to the low protein count.